 Lindsay arrives at Los Angeles, where a man she once met at an art class begs for her help when he is charged with murdering a woman he was having a virtual affair with over the Internet.
 Believing he is innocent when nobody else does, Lindsay calls on her friends to come and help her save him.

 With the evidence, the police, the judge and the odds stacked against them, Lindsay leads Bobby, Ellenor and Jimmy in the defense of Dennis Mills' hopeless murder trial.
 As the trial continues to go south for the defense, Lindsay uncovers a shocking truth that changes everything.

 Helen is called in to question the son of a well-known police detective.
 Because she uses the father to get the son to confess to a murder, Bobby and Eugene try to have the confession thrown out.
-Meanwhile, Ellenor represents a slightly retarded young man accused of murder, and suspects a surprise witness who suddenly comes to his defense might be lying.
+Meanwhile, Ellenor represents a slightly intellectually disabled young man accused of murder, and suspects a surprise witness who suddenly comes to his defense might be lying.

 Eugene and Rebecca represent a woman whose husband died during a routine liposuction, and are shocked to see that the defense attorney's strategy is to attack them personally.
 Meanwhile, Jimmy decides to reopen the Henry Olson case, after he is attacked at prison and requests to be put in solitary for the rest of his life sentence.
 He turns to a desperate Richard, reeling from a recent chain of defeats, and offers him a questionable deal that goes against everything they ever believed in.

 Bobby is kidnapped and held at gunpoint by Patrick Rooney, a former client who blames him for convincing him to take a deal for a crime he didn't commit.
 Rooney tries to prove to Bobby he really was innocent, and that it was his inadequate counsel that caused him to lose 12 years of his life.